astroboy7531/GK-docusaurus/docs/4/a.md

 Breeding is not a new feature in Web 3.
 Many games just implemented it by imitating the very first one they saw while just changing the names or asset genre.
 At first, it worked because breeding in itself is a game, there is something almost natural, no pun intended, that draws us to these breeding games even when it is sneakers that are breeding.

-The issue with these old-school breeding games is that the way they were modeled was a fertile breeding ground, again no pun intended, for infletion.
-Asset infletion and in-game currency infletion.
+The issue with these old-school breeding games is that the way they were modeled was a fertile breeding ground, again no pun intended, for inflation.
+Asset inflation and in-game currency inflation.
 Hence all of these games ended up being called Ponzis even though it wasn’t their first intention.

 The issue with these old breeding models and with most Web 3 games currently is that they took the old Web 2 game economic models and just tokenized some assets without really being aware of the real impact of having a Web 3 economy.